-I recently read a book called “Keep Going” by Austin Kleon–a fun little jaunt through the common struggles artists face.
-Being an artist (or aspiring musician) is very much like a long-term relationship; there are ups and downs, high and low arcs, times of discovery and joy, and times when it seems like nothing is new or will ever change.
-Despite the somewhat extreme nature of it all, I believe discovering and cultivating a healthy relationship with the art inside yourself can be one of the best things you do; it can be a truly sustainable, constant, grounding relationship in an otherwise crazy, misguiding world.
+I recently read a book, “Keep Going” by Austin Kleon–a fun little jaunt through artists’ everyday struggles.
+Being an artist (or aspiring musician) is like a long-term relationship; there are ups and downs, high and low arcs, times of discovery and joy, and times when it seems like nothing is new or will ever change.
+Despite the somewhat extreme nature of it all, discovering and cultivating a healthy relationship with the art inside yourself can be one of the best things you do; it can be a genuinely sustainable, constant, grounding relationship in an otherwise crazy, misguiding world.

 You can reach me in the real world here.